gvwilson/sensibleadventures/cloudherd/cloudherd.md

 whose outer shore, the Worldrim, is an unbroken range of mountains whose peaks tower above even the highest-flying cloud.*

-*Yearn's history began with the Pilots, and nearly ended with them as well.
+*Cherne's history began with the Pilots, and nearly ended with them as well.
 Powerful and inhuman,
 they destroyed themselves in a war